vikasksrivastava/gridster-jekyll-theme/_posts/Cloud/2019-09-28-AWSCSA-Associate.md

 sidebar_toc:	true
 ---

-# About BGP  are all different but they have one thing in common are all different but they have one thing in common
+This is summarised notes from AWS trainings attended from various different sources towards the AWS SA Associate exam.

-# Introduction
+# AWS Foundation

 ---
-### AWS Well Architected Framework
+## AWS Well Architected Framework

 The well oriented architecture consist of the following **`5`** Pillars ;  by following a process of **evaluating your architecture against each pillar**.